 Personal Sound Amplification Products (PSAPs)

-PSAPs are considered to be a great alternative to hearing aids for a number of reasons.
+PSAPs are considered to be a great alternative to hearing aids for several reasons.
 For starters, PSAPs tend to be significantly cheaper than hearing aids.
-This is mainly due to the fact that their production is not regulated by the Federal Drug Administration (FDA).
+This is mainly because their production is not regulated by the Federal Drug Administration (FDA).

 - For starters, these products are not as expensive as traditional hearing aids.

 - Furthermore, these products are widely available for sale and can be easily purchased by anyone in need.